 By using the Website and App to access our Service, you acknowledge that physical exercise involves strenuous physical movement and that such exercise carries the risk of injury (whether that be physical or mental).
 It is your responsibility to judge your physical condition, mental capability and your limits whilst exercising and you agree to only select workouts that are appropriate for you.
 From time to time, our trainers may suggest physical adjustments to a workout or the use of equipment and it is your responsibility to determine if the suggestion is appropriate for you.
 You’ll see that later in these Terms we talk about the issue of liability but, just to confirm, Gym Plan does not accept any liability in regards to any injury that you may suffer when accessing our Service (unless that injury is caused by our negligence, fraud or fraudulent misstatement).

-We don’t charge you to use our Service, but we do offer an additional paid subscription service to you through the App (which we will refer to as the “Premium Services”).
+We don’t charge you to use our Service, but we do offer an additional paid subscription service to you through the App (which we will refer to as the “Subscription Services”).
 This is a great way for you to receive services that will push you further towards your goals.
-If you’ve got any queries about the Premium Services being offered, you can use the App to message the trainer directly.
+If you’ve got any queries about the Subscription Services being offered, you can use the App to message a Gym Plan representative directly.

-It remains your responsibility to judge the Premium Services and to only undertake exercises that are appropriate for you.
-On that basis, our clause relating to “Workouts” in these Terms will apply to the Premium Services.
-If you are unhappy or unsure about any element of the Premium Services, you can use the App to directly contact us.
+It remains your responsibility to judge the Subscription Services and to only undertake exercises that are appropriate for you.
+On that basis, our clause relating to “Workouts” in these Terms will apply to the Subscription Services.
+If you are unhappy or unsure about any element of the Subscription Services, you can use the App to directly contact us.
 If you wish to raise any complaint, please contact us at .
 Maintaining quality in our Service is very important to us and we promise to investigate your complaint fully.

 From time to time we may create additional features that you can use within our App (which we will refer to as “In App Purchases”) to enhance the Service that we provide.
 These features won’t automatically come up in our App.
 Instead, we’ll advertise them and if it’s something you may be interested in you can purchase them through your app store (whether that be Apple’s App Store or Android’s Google Play Store).
 We hope to make a lot of our In App Purchases free of charge, as we want as many users as possible to use our Service and get training.
 However, some features may cost us quite bit of money or time, and it may be that we have to charge a one-off payment for those ones.
 We’ll set out the prices (if any) on our App and this will also be displayed when you go to make the purchase through your app store.
 The app store should then send a receipt to your email address - you may wish to contact them if you don’t receive a receipt, to check that your payment has been processed ok.